When most people in Portland think of “orthodontists” and “orthodontics,” they immediately think of braces.

 Most pediatric dentists are well aware of expanders and the great work they do, and will advise when is the right time for an examination by an orthodontist.
 However, when in doubt, it’s better to be on the early side of an exam rather than on the late side!

-We offer complimentary orthodontic examination with our board certified orthodontist.
+We offer complimentary orthodontic examinations with our board-certified orthodontist.
 If you are interested in a consultation, please contact our Portland office today!

 Schedule Your Appointment

 Do you or your child need an orthodontic evaluation?
+Visit Fox Kids Dentistry & Orthodontics for help.
 Call us at 503-223-5039 to schedule your visit to our downtown Portland location!